 It is polite to know these two simple words (or maybe not so simple depending on the language) and often times you will make a locals day by communicating with them in a word or two that they know.
-It can be intimidating having someone talk to you in a language that you don’t know very well, so I guarantee that people will appreciate even the little effort it takes by learning how to say hello and thank you.
+It can be intimidating having someone talk to you in a language that you don’t know very well, so I guarantee that people will appreciate even the little effort it takes by learning how to say hello and thank you in different languages.

-To make it extra easy for you I’ve compiled a list of 37 languages that will help you learn how to say hello and thank you.
+To make it extra easy for you I’ve compiled a list of 37 ways to say hello in different languages.
 This was all thanks to the help of fellow bloggers and traveler’s who provided the correct way to say each word (because we all know how well Google translate works!).

 I have broken this post down into languages spoken on each continent which are then listed in alphabetical order.
-I have not included a section for South America since the most common languages are also spoken in Europe.
+I have not included a section for South America since the most common languages are spoken there are also spoken in Europe.

 How to Say Hello and Thank You in Asia